GSA/fedramp-gov/pages/tips-cues.md

 <div class="q3">
 <h3>Q: How do I become “In Process” with a vendor?</h3>
 <p><strong>A:</strong> The “In Process” designation signifies that a Cloud Service Provider (CSP) and an Agency are actively working toward achieving a FedRAMP Authorization.
-The FedRAMP PMO recently updated our requirements for a CSP to become In Process with an Agency.
+The FedRAMP PMO recently updated our <a href="https://www.fedramp.gov/assets/resources/documents/Agency_Authorization_Obtaining_In_Process_Designation.pdf">requirements</a>  for a CSP to become In Process with an Agency.
 The Agency Authorizing Official (AO) or FedRAMP PMO approved designee must send an email to the FedRAMP PMO (info@fedramp.gov) stating that they are actively working with the CSP and plan to grant an Authority to Operate (ATO) that meets the FedRAMP requirements within 12 months.
 In addition, one of the following must be met:
 1. The Agency provides proof of a contract award for the use of the cloud service offering (CSO), and the contract specifies when an ATO that meets FedRAMP requirements must be achieved.
 2. The Agency is using or testing the CSO and the Agency AO or approved designee sends an email to the FedRAMP PMO (info@fedramp.gov) stating that.